What's prime time look like at Atlantic City casinos? 'It's so discouraging.'

 Like the gamblers, most workers are focused on finances.
 "The vast majority of my members would go back to work with a day's notice," McDevitt said.

-A group of friends from South River, N.J., tried to whoop it up, waving Wet Willie plastic cups over their heads as they sang along.
+A group of friends from South River, Middlesex County, tried to whoop it up, waving Wet Willie plastic cups over their heads as they sang along.
 All the bar stools had been removed.

 The casinos have seen a drop in the older demographic.
 "The older the customer, the less frequent they have visited since reopening post-COVID, especially those over 60 years of age," said Nikki Balles, a Hard Rock spokesperson.
 Customers are primarily traveling from within a 150-mile radius, she said.